Automated Machine Learning on Graphs: A Survey: Libraries for AutoML on Graphs

-\paragraph{Auto Feature Engineering} The graph data is first processed by the auto feature engineering module, where useful features are automatically added while useless ones are deleted.
-Three categories of operations are considered: generators, where new node and edge features are constructed; selectors, filtering out and compressing useless and meaningless features; sub-graph generators, generating graph-level features.
+\paragraph{Auto Feature Engineering.} module first processes the graph data using three categories of operations: generators, where new node and edge features are constructed; selectors, filtering out and compressing useless and meaningless features; sub-graph generators, generating graph-level features.
 Convenient wrappers are also provided to support PyTorch Geometric and NetworkX~\cite{hagberg2008exploring}.

-\paragraph{Model Training} This module handles the training and evaluation process of graph tasks.
-It contains two functional sub-modules: model and trainer.
-Model handles the construction of graph machine learning models, e.g., GNNs, by defining learnable parameter and the forward pass.
+\paragraph{Model Training.} module handles the training and evaluation process of graph tasks with two functional sub-modules: model and trainer.
+Model handles the construction of graph machine learning models, e.g., GNNs, by defining learnable parameters and the forward pass.
 Trainer controls the optimization process for the given model.
-Common optimization method as well as training control and regularization methods like early stopping and weight decay are packaged as high-level APIs to provide neat and clean interfaces.
+Common optimization methods, training controls, and regularization methods are packaged as high-level APIs.

-\paragraph{Hyper-Parameter Optimization} This module conducts HPO for a specified model and the training process, covering methods presented in Section~\ref{sec:hpo} such as AutoNE and general purpose algorithms like random search~\cite{bergstra2012random} and Tree Parzen Estimator~\cite{tpe}.
-The hyper-parameters, their types (e.g., integer, numerical, or categorical) and feasible ranges can be specified by the model training module.
-Users can also customize HPO algorithms by inheriting the \texttt{BaseHPOptimizer} class.
+\paragraph{Hyper-Parameter Optimization.} module conducts HPO for a specified model, covering methods presented in Section~\ref{sec:hpo} such as AutoNE and general-purpose algorithms like random search~\cite{bergstra2012random} and Tree Parzen Estimator~\cite{tpe}.
+The model training module can specify the hyper-parameters, their types (e.g., integer, numerical, or categorical), and feasible ranges.
+Users can also customize HPO algorithms.

-\paragraph{Auto Ensemble} The optimized individual models can be automatically integrated by the auto ensemble module to form a more powerful final model.
+\paragraph{Auto Ensemble.} module can automatically integrate the optimized individual models to form a more powerful final model.
 Two kinds of ensemble methods are provided: voting and stacking.
-Voting is a simple yet powerful ensemble method that directly averages the output of individual models, while stacking trains another meta-model that learns to combine the output of models in a more principled way.
-Both general linear model (GLM) and gradient boosting machine (GBM) are supported as meta-models. \paragraph{AutoGL Solver} On top of the four modules, another high-level API Solver is proposed to control the overall pipeline.
-In Solver, the four modules are organized to form the AutoML solution for graph data.
-Solver also provides global controls.
-For example, the time budget can be explicitly set and the training/evaluation protocols can be selected.
+Voting is a simple yet powerful ensemble method that directly averages the output of individual models while stacking trains another meta-model that learns to combine the output of models in a more principled way.
+The general linear model (GLM) and gradient boosting machine (GBM) are supported as meta-models.